/ Undergraduate /

 Module overview:

-Develop deeper insights into networked environments, design solutions for the internet of things, and novel online interfaces.
-With an emphasis on data transfer, data manipulation and user interaction design, this module balances theory and practice with a focus on interaction design for diverse platforms such as AR, VR, Mixed reality.
+This module introduces the role and responsibilities of an interaction designer to the course: Critically reflecting on best practices for effective interface and interaction design to provide deeper insights into networked environments, design solutions for the internet of things, and novel online interfaces.
+With an emphasis on data transfer, data manipulation and user interaction design, this module balances theory and practice with a focus on interaction design for diverse platforms such as AR, VR, Mixed reality) with a wide variety of applications.

 How you'll learn: